-Aftertreatment systems are a critical component to ensure emissions from engines and power generation equipment comply with environmental standards.
-CFD simulations can be used as part of a rapid prototyping process to design systems that reduce NOx, CO, and particulate matter emissions with minimal efficiency and maintenance costs.
-Two of the main challenges in aftertreatment system design are maximizing the uniformity of flows upstream of catalysts and eliminating areas at risk for urea deposition.
-CONVERGE can predict both.
-And, because it eliminates user meshing and incorporates Adaptive Mesh Refinement (AMR), CONVERGE quickly produces results that are consistent across runs.
+Aftertreatment systems are critical to ensure emissions from engines and power generation equipment comply with environmental standards.
+CFD simulations can be used as part of a rapid prototyping process to design systems that reduce NOx, CO, and particulate matter emissions with maximum efficiency and minimal maintenance costs.
+Three of the main challenges in aftertreatment system design are maximizing the uniformity of flows upstream of catalysts, mitigating urea deposition, and increasing the efficiency of particulate filters while maintaining a low pressure drop.
+CONVERGE can help you overcome all of these challenges.
+And, because it eliminates user meshing and incorporates simulation acceleration techniques like the fixed flow method and the conjugate heat transfer model with super-cycling, CONVERGE quickly produces results that are consistent across runs.

-Whether you need fast turnaround uniformity data or accurate urea deposit risk assessment, or if you’re simply considering what CFD could do for your designs, CONVERGE provides fast CFD and accurate models to support your aftertreatment design needs.
+Whether you need quick turnaround on uniformity data or accurate urea deposit predictions, CONVERGE provides fast CFD and accurate models to support your aftertreatment design.

 Hyundai Motor Company

-Lee, J.H., “CONVERGE GT-SUITE Coupling Analysis for Denox System on SCR Catalyst,” IDAJ CAE Solution Conference, Seoul, Korea, Nov 21, 2016.
+Lee, K.S., “CONVERGE GT-SUITE Coupling Analysis for Denox System on SCR Catalyst,” IDAJ CAE Solution Conference, Seoul, Korea, Nov 21, 2016.

 Isuzu Technical Center of America, Inc.